Balls and Bread

 - 80 grams = about 2 tablespoons almonds

-I had a leftover peach from a food/photo project I did over the weekend (the post is coming this week!), so I decided to do another version of the Vegan Banana Bread (originally inspired by Ashley and Caitlin).
+I had a leftover peach from a food/photo project I did over the weekend (the post is coming this week!), so I decided to do another version of the Vegan Banana Bread (originally inspired by and ).

 Vegan Banana-Peach Bread